Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisors Francesco Costantino and David Jordan for their invaluable help and encouragements .
-I am very grateful to Pavel Safronov for many helpful discussions.
+I would like to thank my advisors Francesco Costantino and David Jordan for their invaluable help and encouragements.
+I am grateful to Pavel Safronov, Will Stewart and Marco De Renzi for many helpful discussions, to my PhD referees Anna Beliakova and Claudia Scheimbauer and to the anonymous referee for many useful remarks on a first version of this article.
 This research is part of my PhD thesis and took place both at the Universit\'e Toulouse 3 Paul Sabatier and at the University of Edinburgh.